Abathargh/tinyos-env/README.md

 ### License

-These images are published unser MPL2, TinyOS is originally released under a BSD license that you can find [here](https://github.com/tinyos/tinyos-main/blob/master/licenses/bsd.txt).
+These images are published under MPL2, TinyOS is originally released under a BSD license that you can find [here](https://github.com/tinyos/tinyos-main/blob/master/licenses/bsd.txt).